livepeer/LIPs/LIPs/LIP-inflation-params.md

 ## Backwards Compatibility

 This proposal introduces new parameters to the inflation adjustment algorithm and comes with slight alterations to the existing functionality to calculate inflation.
-The changes are designed to be backward-compatible, from a participation perspective, ensuring seamless integration with the current protocol that don't require any client changes in terms of protocol function signatures or capabilities.
+The changes are designed to be backward-compatible, from a participation perspective, ensuring seamless integration with the current protocol.
+However, because a new minter contract is being deployed at a new address, clients may need updates in order to read from the new Minter.
+Some clients may already read the latest Minter value from the controller registry on chain, in which case they may only need a restart.
+Though clients that have hardcoded the Minter address, will have to update.

 ## Implementation